 Freecycle is a worldwide, nonprofit network whose mission statement reads: “Our mission is to build a worldwide gifting movement that reduces waste, saves precious resources & eases the burden on our landfills while enabling our members to benefit from the strength of a larger community.”
 Can’t argue with that.

 Craigslist is a for-profit organization that offers online classified ads for everything from romantic partners to jobs to old furniture sales.
 You can barter, buy, sell, trade, or donate via Craigslist.
 Just be sure to read the posted sections “Avoid Scams” and “Your Safety” before making any deal.
 Your intuition is your friend.
+You could also check out books like Using Craigslist to Earn Money at Amazon for more tips.

 Human Psychology and the Stump